 By this standard, almost everything that happened before us exists.
 Of course, we have a lot of questions.
 In a cosmic sense, we’re still just getting here.
 Our first few decades of exploring the solar system are just the beginning.
 From this point on, in just one human lifetime, our understanding of the universe and our place in it will undoubtedly grow and evolve in ways we can only imagine today.

-• What is the Universe?
+• What is the brain tumor?